1ksn1ks/1ksn1ks/README.md

 - 😄 Pronouns: im sheep, beeeeeeee   inwashed
 - ⚡ Fun fact: world is cruel

+18.09.2024 update

+made aware of react and learning hedera SDK

+will continue at the start of october
 <!---
 1ksn1ks/1ksn1ks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.